 A whistleblower from within your organisation has gone to the Daily Mail with allegations about your charity's fundraising practices, the story is on today's front page and Twitter is awash with various interpretations of the facts.
 As the board of trustees how do you coordinate a united response to influence public perception and limit reputational damage?

-Facilitated by a charity PR specialist and a Charity Commission representative
+Facilitated by Ron Finlay, principal, Ron Finlay Communications and a Charity Commission representative

 3.05PM - 3.45PM5B.
 Case study: Dealing with disunity

 The board of this charity is becoming increasingly factionalised, its members split between the elected and the co-opted.
 Deep-seated disagreements between trustees are disrupting board meetings and stalling the organisation's development.
 A new chief executive has recently been appointed who has been given a remit for change, but is being hampered by the board's inability to come together to govern effectively.
 What's the best way forward?